-&lt;sup>32Note that negative duration gaps, however, increase insurers' exposure to an interest rate decline.
+33Note that negative duration gaps, however, increase insurers' exposure to an interest rate decline.
 Thus, the appropriate duration gap significantly depends on an insurer's expectations about future interest rate changes.

-&lt;sup>33In Figure 5 the 25th percentile of the free cash flow drops below zero in t = 8 if the insurer maintains fixed portfolio weights (with dynamic surrender rates).
+34In Figure 5, the probability of a negative free cash flow is strictly positive in years $t \ge 6$ and exceeds 10% at $t \ge 8$ if the insurer maintains fixed portfolio weights (with dynamic surrender rates).